Unboxed-Software/solana-course/content/token22-metadata.md

 To solve this problem, Solana introduces an extension called `metadata-pointer` extension, which is simply a field in the mint/NFT itself that will point to the account that holds the metadata for this token.
 This will make it easier for client apps to find the respective metadata-account and retrieve the metadata.
 Additionally, it will make it more secure and accurate.
 So let's deep dive into the code.

 As a best practice when writing scripts that engage with the Solana network, it is best to consolidate all of our instructions in one transaction due to the atomic nature of transactions.
 This ensures either the successful execution of all instructions or a complete rollback in case of errors.
 This approach promotes data consistency, improves efficiency by reducing latency and optimizing block space, and enhances code readability.
-Additionally, it minimizes inter-transaction dependencies, making it easier to track and manage the flow of operations.
-By bundling related instructions together, therefore in the code, we will write a few methods that will guide the way, and each one will return one or more instructions (short-hand Ix).
+Additionally, it minimizes inter-transaction dependencies, making it easier to track and manage the flow of operations, therefore in the code, we will write a few methods that will guide the way, and each one will return one or more instructions.
 The outline of this process is as follows:

-1. `getCreateMintWithMetadataPointerIxs`: returns Ixs to create the mint with a pointer to the metadata account. **(we will build this)**
+1. `getCreateMintWithMetadataPointerInstructions`: returns Instructions to create the mint with a pointer to the metadata account. **(we will build this)**
-2. `getCreateMetadataAccountOnMetaplexIxs`: returns Ixs to create the metadata account and store the metadata in it. **(we will build this)**
+2. `getCreateMetadataAccountOnMetaplexInstructions`: returns Instructions to create the metadata account and store the metadata in it. **(we will build this)**
-3. `createAssociatedTokenAccountInstruction`: returns Ix to create the associated token account **(we will import this from `@solana/spl-token` library)**
+3. `createAssociatedTokenAccountInstruction`: returns Instructions to create the associated token account **(we will import this from `@solana/spl-token` library)**
-4. `createMintToCheckedInstruction`: returns Ix to mint the NFT into the associated token account **(we will import this from `@solana/spl-token` library)**
+4. `createMintToCheckedInstruction`: returns Instructions to mint the NFT into the associated token account **(we will import this from `@solana/spl-token` library)**
-5. `createSetAuthorityInstruction`: returns Ixs to set the authority to an account.
+5. `createSetAuthorityInstruction`: returns Instructions to set the authority to an account.
 It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None` **(we will import this from `@solana/spl-token` library)**
 6. We should put all of that in one transaction and send it to the network, and that is it.
 We have an NFT with a metadata pointer.

 OK, let's really get to the code, create a new file `nft-with-metadata-pointer.ts`, and let's start writing the code:

-### `getCreateMintWithMetadataPointerIxs`
+### `getCreateMintWithMetadataPointerInstructions`

 We are going to create a mint that has a pointer to the metadata account.
 However, we don't have the metadata account yet.
 First, we need to get the address of that account.
 Fortunately, the Metaplex program uses a defined method to derive the account (AKA PDA, meaning program-defined account).
 To obtain that account, we need to pass in some seeds and then use another helper function from the Solana SDK.
-For the Metaplex metadata program, it uses three seeds to drive the metadata PDA, which are:
+For the Metaplex metadata program, it uses three seeds to derive the metadata PDA, which are:

 1. **metadata**: Literally the word 'metadata'.
 2. **Metaplex Program ID**: The public key representing the Metaplex program on Solana.